Dailly

 Dailly (Dail Mhaol Chiarain) is a village in South Ayrshire, Scotland.
 It is located on the Water of Girvan, 5 mi south of Maybole, and 3 mi east of Old Dailly.
 "New Dailly", as it was originally known, was laid out in the 1760s as a coal-mining village.
 In 1849 a fire broke out in Maxwell Colliery, one of the nearby mines, and continued to burn for 50 years.
+In Dailly there are two castles which the locals call the new castle and the old castle; they are both derelict.